-Details of Bank of America's Keep the Change Program
+Details of Bank of America's "Keep the Change Program"

-One strategy is to round up purchases to the next dollar amount and put that extra amount into a savings account.
+One strategy for saving is to round up purchases to the next dollar amount and put that extra amount into a savings account.
 If you have a Bank of America debit card, Keep the Change can do this for you.

 For example, you might buy a cup of coffee and end up with a bit more in savings:

-- Coffee Price: $3.43
+- Coffee Price: $1.43

 - Round Up: $0.57 (deposited to savings)